marcoshns/current-users/README.md

 ![](images/currentuser_report.PNG)

-This script is project-based suggested by Google following the "Crash Course on Python" on Coursera.
+This script is a project-based suggested by Google following the "Crash Course on Python" on Coursera.